-Behind the concept of forming a limited liability company (LLC) lies a fairly simple process.
+Behind the concept of forming an LLC (a limited liability company) lies a fairly simple process.
 To create an LLC, the entity organizer must file the Articles of Organization after which the state may revise and approve them, declaring the company legally valid.

 Beyond the registration itself, the government expects an operating LLC to fulfil a series of business requirements in order to keep its good standing.
 Some of these requirements include such vital points of maintenance as:

-This article is more of a step-by-step discussion detailing the 9 important aspects of maintenance that should be your prime point of focus after forming your LLC in order to remain compliant with state laws.
+This article is more of a step-by-step discussion detailing the 9 important aspects of maintenance that should be your prime point of focus what to do after you get your LLC in order to remain compliant with state laws.

 All of these should be taken into consideration when organizing your LLC to-do list, especially if you’d rather avoid state fines or damaging your company’s reputation and good standing.
 If you keep ignoring these legal requirements, be fully prepared to see the state dissolve your business.